mehtaharsh16/daniel.feldroy.com/posts/i-married-audrey-roy.md

   - resolutions
 time_to_read: 1
 title: I Married Audrey Roy
+description: The story of one of the best days of my life.
 ---

 In a small, private family ceremony on December 27th, 2013 I exchanged